Plan-T42/HoloCrane-V1_setup-with-twinbase-and-NextMind/Descriptions of terms.md

 # Descriptions of terms

-based on the corresponding file in twinbase project https://github.com/AaltoIIC/dt-document/blob/master/descriptions-of-terms.md
+based on the corresponding file in [AIIC/dt-document](https://github.com/AaltoIIC/dt-document/blob/master/descriptions-of-terms.md) project

 modified specifically for the HoloLens mixed reality application for crane operation.